deodatojunior/django-challenge-001/README.md

 web_1  | Quit the server with CONTROL-C.
 ```

-In another terminal, in the same directory and path, run this command to create an administrator user:
+On the same terminal as docker-compose.yml run this command to create an administrator user:

 ```
 docker-compose run web python manage.py createsuperuser